koyeung/stream_x/README.md

 **this is still in early phase; the api would be changed heavily among the 0.0.x versions **

-* e.g. `StreamX.transform` support switching reducer after each reducer call.
+* `StreamX.Stream.transform` support switching reducer after each reducer call.
+* `StreamX.Enum.combination` generate list of combinations

 ## Installation